b-gonzalez/Fluent-VBA/README.md

 # Final notes

-I think most, if not all, of the work on the API has been completed.
-I'm very happy with the API's internal and external design.
-I currently have no major changes I'm in a rush to implement.
-While I do have some that are in consideration, those may never be implemented.
-I may implement addition features in the future based on availability and feedback however.
-Or perhaps if I get new ideas.
-I previously wrote that I thought the framwork was complete.
-And so no new additional work would be done.
-I then proceeded to add several new and powerful features to the API.
-So while I don't anticipate additional changes to this project it's certainly possible.
+The API is in a good and usable state.
+Overall I'm pretty happy with the API's internal and external design.
+As of right now, I only anticipate internal changes and feature enhancements.
+So the design of the API should be relatively stable.
+I'd be open to changing certain design aspects of the API if I found a good reason to do so however.